Xu Wu (footballer, born 1991): Club career

 Xu started his football career in 2011 when he was promoted to Beijing Guoan's first team squad.
 On 2 May 2012, he made his senior debut in a 2012 AFC Champions League group stage match which Beijing lost to Ulsan Hyundai 3–2 at Workers Stadium.

 In July 2013, Xu was loaned to China League Two side Shenyang Dongjin until the end of 2013 season.

 In March 2015, Xu transferred to China League One side Beijing BIT.

 On 14 March 2015, Xu transferred to China League Two side Chengdu Qbao.
+Xu would go on to established himself as regular within the team until the club was dissolved on 1 March due to financial irregularity from the clubs owner.

+Xu joined third tier club Shaanxi Chang'an Athletic.
+His move saw him gain promotion with the club at the end of the end of the 2018 China League Two campaign.
+In the following season he was an integral member of the squad that established themselves within the league until the club faced financial difficulties at the end of the 2022 China League One campaign.

+On April 20, 2023 Xu joined phoenix club Shaanxi Chang'an Union and was able to be part of the team that would gain admittance to the 2023 Chinese Champions League.
+Within the tournament the club would win promotion to China League Two.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 10 March 2024.